mihirpatel1996/Web-Assignment-2/README.md

 Besides contact us form google map of company location is set.
 Freuently asked questions are very useful for a beginner gardeners to get some information from the community.

-All the webpags and elements of the web application are responsive.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).